-Under GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, the Corporation recognizes the purchase price of tobacco settlement rights from the Government of the Virgin Islands as a deferred outflow of resources that is amortized over the life of the sale agreement.
+Under GASB Statement No. 48, Sales and Pledges of Receivables and Future Revenues and Intra-Entity Transfers of Assets and Future Revenues, the Corporation recognized the purchase price of tobacco settlement rights from the Government of the Virgin Islands as a deferred charge that is amortized over the life of the sale agreement.